Evil Dead: Regeneration

-Evil Dead: Regeneration is an action hack and slash video game developed by American studio Cranky Pants Games, published by THQ, and released for the Microsoft Windows, PlayStation 2 and Xbox.
+Evil Dead: Regeneration is an action hack and slash video game developed by American studio Cranky Pants Games, published by THQ, and released for Windows, PlayStation 2 and Xbox.
 It is based on The Evil Dead series.
 It is unconnected to the previous video game Evil Dead: A Fistful of Boomstick.
 The game takes place in an alternate reality from the original trilogy where the film Army of Darkness never took place, depicting what would have happened if Ash did not get sent back in time at the end of the film Evil Dead II.